Mystery Science Theater 3000: The Movie: Box office

-Mystery Science Theater 3000: The Movie was released on April 19, 1996 in only 26 theaters, grossing $206,328, a $7,935 per theater average.
+Mystery Science Theater 3000: The Movie was released on April 19, 1996, in only 26 theaters, grossing $206,328, a $7,935 per theater average.
 It went on to gross $1,007,306.

 Critical reception

 The film received generally positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film holds an 80% rating, based on 54 reviews, with an average rating of 6.6/10.
+On review aggregator website Rotten Tomatoes, the film holds an 80% rating, based on 56 reviews, with an average rating of 6.7/10.
 The site's consensus states: "Mystery Science Theater 3000: The Movie may be thin and uneven, but it's hilarious in enough of the right spots to do the show's big-screen transition justice."

 Home media

 The film was released on VHS by MCA/Universal Home Video to rental outlets on October 1, 1996.
-The film was released for retail sales on April 8, 1997 on both VHS and Laserdisc formats.
-MST3K: The Movie was released on DVD in 1998 by Image Entertainment, as a discount title with an MSRP of $14.99.
+The film was released for retail sales on April 8, 1997, on both VHS and Laserdisc formats.
+MST3K: The Movie was released on DVD in 1998 by Image Entertainment.

-Universal re-released the DVD on May 6, 2008 through their Rogue Pictures subsidiary.
-The film is in anamorphic widescreen, and includes an upgraded Dolby Digital 5.1 soundtrack, with English subtitles, a first for an MST3K DVD, and an alternate French language track that is noticeably different from the original English one, as many of the pop culture references that the show was famous for did not translate well overseas and had to be replaced.
+Universal re-released the DVD on May 6, 2008, through their Rogue Pictures subsidiary.
+The film is in anamorphic widescreen, and includes an upgraded Dolby Digital 5.1 soundtrack, with an alternate French dub that is noticeably different from the original English one, as many of the pop culture references that the show was famous for did not translate well overseas and had to be replaced.

-It was announced on June 7, 2013 that Shout!
+It was announced on June 7, 2013, that Shout!
 Factory would be releasing MST3K: The Movie on a Blu-ray/DVD combo pack Collector's Edition.
 This release included, for the first time, the deleted scenes from the film.